Immunisation on time is the most effective way to protect pregnant mums, babies and children from preventable disease.

 Immunising tamariki in Aotearoa against these diseases keeps them safe.
 These diseases cause serious illnesses, or cancers later in life.
 Children still die from some of these diseases.

 Immunisation protects your child.
 It also protects those most at risk from these diseases.
 This includes babies who are too young for immunisation or children with weakened immune systems.
 These babies and children rely on those around them being immunised.

 Where to go for immunisation

-Be there for your baby during immunisations - If you are confident, your baby will be too
+Be there for your baby during immunisations - if you are confident, your baby will be too

-Parents can help decrease anxiety about immunisations in a number of ways:
+Parents can help decrease anxiety about immunisations in a number of ways.

 - remain calm and relaxed, even when your child becomes upset

-- breast feeding reduces the baby's pain
+- breastfeeding reduces baby's pain

 - book your appointment early in the day before everyone is tired